hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-nitro.md

 # Hello Nitro!

 This example runs four Nitro queries in the database.
-It shows the basics on how to define and use them from your application, includng parameters the Dynamic SQL.
+It shows the basics on how to define and use them from your application, including the use of parameters and Dynamic SQL.

 There are two types of Nitro queries: